August 22, 2025

 What do LLM search technologies mean for SEO strategies?

 LLM integration in search is changing SEO.
-We’re moving away from keyword optimization to comprehensive topic authority.
+We’re moving away from keyword-based optimization to comprehensive topic authority.
 We must also personalize content to meet user intent.

 Let’s clarify “user intent.”